 After long planning it was chosen to create a distillery in the house where Barney grew up.
 The old lean to greenhouse, a frame of timber and Cotswold stone, was converted to house a very special custom still.
 Every aspect was chosen to preserve the fruits elegance and quality that exists for just a few days.

 "Free from chill filtering, recycling of feints and artificial colourants"

 The experience and focus surrounding his work with fruit distillation led to a desire to create a gin of effortless complexity.
-Hundreds of test distillations, explorations of individual species and the best way to extract their unique perfume, led to the creation of Garden Swift (formerly Garden Tiger) gin, its name is drawn from an exquisite day flying moth.
+Hundreds of test distillations, explorations of individual species and the best way to extract their unique perfume, led to the creation of Garden Swift, its name is drawn from an exquisite day flying moth and another night flying inhabitant.
 Homegrown and wild species enrich a palate of 34 botanicals.
 A secret recipe whose result varies with the weather, the distillers mood and the seasons effects on the ingredients, it is something to savour and experience in its flux and evolution.

 The production of such wonderful products is a costly pursuit without compromise.
 Reflecting this our gin and Eaux de Vie are hand bottled and finished with traditionally printed letterpress labels.
 Our packaging design is only trusted to family (getitsorted.org) and hand fed letterpress printing to Andrew Morrison (twowoodpress.co.uk), the father of Barney's partner.

 And the origin of the name of our distillery?
 Capreolus comes from the latin name of the most beautiful of all deer, the roe, Capreolus Capreolus.
 Delicate, slipping away, this animal is a constant accompaniment to picking in the surrounding countryside, a reminder of the fleeting nature of what we are trying to preserve.